Romain-Thomas-Shef/dfitspy/README.md

 The full documentation can be found here: https://astrom-tom.github.io/dfitspy/build/html/index.html

-The FITS (Flexible Image Transport System) is one of the most used format in astronomy [https://fits.gsfc.nasa.gov/fits_documentation.html].
-It is used to store a lot of different types of data such as 1D or 2D spectra, 3D data cubes.
-The FITS files are built with two components.
-The data themselves are stored as tables and contains any types of data.
-Then a header is built containing set of keywords-value pairs aiming at describing the data themselves.
+The FITS (Flexible Image Transport System) is one of the most used formats in astronomy [https://fits.gsfc.nasa.gov/fits_documentation.html].
+It is used to store a lot of different types of data, such as 1D or 2D spectra, 3D data cubes, etc. FITS files contain two components: a header contains a set of keywords-value pairs aiming at describing the data, and the data themselves are stored as tables and contain any type of data.

 The present python module, dfitspy, is a small project that migrates the main dfits and fitsort capabilities to python [https://www.eso.org/sci/software/eclipse/eug/eug/node8.html].
 It is a metadata searcher/displayer for FITS files.
-As dfits and fitsort, dfitspy is able to display in the terminal the result of a metadata search and is able to grep certain values of keywords inside large samples of files.
-Therefore it can be used directly with the command line interface.
-Nevertheless, dfitspy can be, and it is its strength, imported as a python module the user can use these functionnalities inside another python code or the python interpretor.
+Similarly to dfits and fitsort, dfitspy is able to display the result of a metadata search in the terminal and is able to grep certain values of keywords in large samples of files.
+Therefore it can be used directly via the command line interface.
+Nevertheless, the strength of dfitspy is that it can be imported as a python module, and the user can use its functionality inside another python code or the python interpretor.